treangenlab/magnet/README.md

 ```

 ## Example of Using Sylph Merged Report as Input
-Since Sylph uses GTDB databases we need to convert these GTDB taoxnomies to NCBI taxonomies to use Magnet.
+Sylph uses GTDB databases for it's default so we need to convert these GTDB taoxnomies to NCBI taxonomies to use Magnet.
 We wrote a helper script that will take in a merged sylph-tax report in the metaphlann style format and will output a .tsv for use within Magnet.
 An full example workflow can be seen below:

 We already created the sylph_gtdb226_2_ncbi.tsv.gz file (unzip before using) but for future use follow the bash script in the magnet/tax dir similarly.

 ```
-# Profile reads
-sylph profile gtdb-r226-c200-dbv1.syldb \
-  reads_dir/*.fastq.gz \
-  -t 64 > output_profile.tsv

-# Taxonomy
-sylph-tax taxprof output_profile.tsv \
-  -t gtdb_r226_metadata.tsv.gz \
-  -o sylph_mpa_tax_output
+# Activate your conda env
+conda activate magnet

-# Merge the outputs
+# Unzip the acc-taxmap file
-sylph-tax merge sylph_mpa_tax_output/*.sylphmpa \
-  --column relative_abundance \
-  -o sylph_mpa_merged_abundance_table.tsv
+gzip -d /path/to/magnet/tax/sylph_gtdb226_2_ncbi.tsv.gz

 # Now use our helper script (column name for sample from merged sylph output)
 python /path/to/magnet/helper/sylph2magnet.py \